-Formally launched in 2016, the Professional Skills Development Program (PSDP) is designed to expose early career scholars and trainees in clinical translational science to the wide range of environmental and individual factors that contribute to a successful career.
+Formally launched in 2016, the Professional Skills Development Program (PSDP) is designed to expose early career scholars and trainees in clinical and translational science to the wide range of environmental and individual factors that contribute to a successful career.
 The primary objectives of the PSDP are to

 - create a community experience for cohorts that encourages and fosters meaningful interaction with peers and program leadership.

 The PSDP seeks to meet these objectives through interactive presentations, directed experiences, and facilitated discussions.
 Participants are introduced to, and gain practice with, a wide range of skills and aptitudes demonstrated by effective leaders and professionals in academia, entrepreneurship, and professional and personal development.
-Facilitators include ITMAT Education faculty leadership as well as topic experts from Penn, Children's Hospital of Philadelphia (CHOP), the larger University of Pennsylvania community, industry, and other CTSA institutions.
+Facilitators include ITMAT Education faculty leadership as well as topic experts from Penn, Children's Hospital of Philadelphia, the larger University of Pennsylvania community, industry, and other CTSA institutions.

 The Multiple Layers of the PSDP